-With building materials varying considerably right across the UK, there is a high chance that you, yourself are a non-standard homeowner.
-If your property has been built with a steel frame, you will need to contact a specialist home insurer to ensure that your home is suitably covered.
+With building materials varying a lot across the UK, there is a high chance that you, yourself are a non-standard homeowner.
+If your property has been built with a steel frame, you will need to use a specialist home insurer so that your home is suitably covered.

 Steel framed house insurance

-Insurers are often very cautious when it comes to insuring a steel framed construction, mainly as they regard such materials as non-standard, and a high insurance risk.
-A major factor determining the cost of a premium is the total rebuild cost of a property.
+Insurers are often very cautious when it comes to offering steel frame home insurance.
+This is mainly because they see such materials as non-standard, and a high insurance risk.
+A big factor in working out the cost of a premium is the total rebuild cost of a property.

-When a property is constructed using steel or timber frame, mainstream insurers often perceive the materials to be at greater risk of deterioration, which in turn, can lead to large-scale damage to the property.
-Consequently, many insurers will return a costly insurance premium or in some cases, outright refuse the insurance.
-Steel framed homes, in particular, have been known to develop structural defects over a period of time, including the corrosion of metal.
+When a property is built using steel or timber frame, mainstream insurers think the materials are at greater risk of deterioration.
+This, in turn, can lead to large-scale damage to the property.
+Consequently, many insurers will return a high price or in some cases, refuse the insurance completely.
+Steel framed homes, in particular, have been known to develop structural defects over a period of time.
+Often this is as a result of the corrosion of the metal.

 The benefits of steel frame homes

-Such materials are still being used to this day within the building of modern, state of the art homes.
-Whilst they are characterised by their ease of building, their lightweight nature, and their affordability, steel frame constructions can be both difficult and costly to insure.
+Such materials are still being used to this day in the building of modern, state of the art homes.
+Whilst they are characterised by their ease of building, their lightweight nature, and their affordability, steel frame buildings can be both difficult and costly to insure.